-4.4.2 How do effects of macroprudential policies vary with levels of interest rates?
+How do effects of macroprudential policies vary with levels of interest rates?

-We now go on to look at the interacted relationship effect between levels of policy interest rate (CBR) and macroprudential policy actions (DMPP) and stance (MPP), and the impact it has on net interest margin as shown in equation (3), further extending the NIM model in Table 4.
+We now go on to look at the interacted relationship effect between levels of the central bank rate (CBR) and macroprudential policy actions (DMPP) and stance (MPP), and the impact it has on net interest margin as shown in Eq.
+(3), further extending the model of the net interest margin in Table 2.